overm/transgui-kodi-quasar/README.md

 ![Screenshot](https://user-images.githubusercontent.com/16693077/169628595-fd85fe86-afb4-40a7-a6ed-3ddf8ea09f15.png)

-For usin Googl Custom Search youshould register key and sid.
+For using Google Custom Search you should register key and sid.
 To check use this:<br>
 https://www.googleapis.com/customsearch/v1?key={apikey}&cx={sid}&q=query

 And set it in config: